 Here are five things to know about adopting a child with developmental delays:

-- “Developmental delays” is a broad term that can describe anything from late speech to learning disabilities to hitting milestones like crawling or walking later than average.
+- “Developmental delays” is a broad term that can describe anything from late speech to learning disabilities.
+It may also be used to describe a child who has hit milestones like crawling or walking at a later-than-average age.